M-Croghan/CSNotebook-Interview-Prep/SQL_Databases.md

 ### <span style="color: aqua">What are the different types of joins in SQL?</span>
 * INNER JOINS:
-    - Returns rows only with matches from both tables.
+    - Return rows only with matches from both tables.
+The most used / popular join.
 * LEFT / RIGHT OUTER JOINS
-    - Returns all of the rows for that precedence and matches from the opposing side where possible. (i.e. Left outer join returns all left rows regardless if they have a match).
+    - Returns all the rows for that precedence and matches from the opposing side where possible. (i.e. Left outer join returns all left rows regardless if they have a match).
 * FULL OUTER JOINS
     - Returns all rows no matter if they are matches or not.